mskian/cricket-api/README.md

 ## Disclaimer 🗃

-- This is Not an Offical API from Cricbuzz - it's an unofficial API
+- This is not an Offical API from Cricbuzz - it's an Unofficial API
 - This is for Education Purpose only - use at your own risk on Production Site

 All Credits Goes to <https://www.cricbuzz.com/>